E4S-Project/e4s-cl/docs/source/usage/launch.rst

 E4S Container Launcher is a accessory launcher to ensure host MPI libraries are used in containers.
 It wraps around a valid MPI launch command to work.

+The minimal options that must be given are:

+* A container image;
+* A container technology to run the image with.

 When a :ref:`profile<profile>` is selected, options can be omitted as the profile's fields will be implicitly used.
 Command line options have precedence over profiles' fields.